j2labs/brubeck/docs/INSTALLING.md

 In short, it says any requests for `http://localhost:6767/` should be sent to the Brubeck handler.

-The web server is also configured to answer requests on port `6767`, logging to `./log` directory and puts the mongrel2 pid in a pidfile in the `./run` directory.
+The web server answers requests on port `6767`.
+It logs to the `./log` directory.
+It also writes a pidfile in the `./run` to the run directory.

 # Brubeck.io